salvatob/HicHacHoe/tech_doc.md

 Even though this project is primarily intended as a library for tictactoe based games, it does contain a small CLI application.
 - The module contains functionality for playing the games via std IO.
 - The CLI serves as a demonstration and proof of concept for the library components.

+The code here is really not very interesting.
+Mostly it is just IO monads.

 ---